Hereford, Ross and Gloucester Railway: Opening

 On 1 June 1851 Parliament passed the Hereford, Ross and Gloucester Railway Act 1851 (14 & 15 Vict. c. xl) allowing the railway's construction and although construction was delayed by bad weather in January 1853 the line was tested out by locomotives on 31 May 1855; the next day the railway was officially opened, 1 June 1855.

 Train services

 The Illustrated London News on 14 June reported that the opening had been a great success.
 There were six passenger trains a day from Hereford and five from Gloucester.

 Fatality

 On 13 March 1856 the line suffered its first fatality when Charlotte Brian fell asleep on the line while intoxicated and was run over by the 7:30pm train from Hereford.
 She died of her injuries.

 Ross and Monmouth Railway

 In 1873 another railway was opened to Ross-on-Wye, this was the Ross and Monmouth Railway.

+Amalgamation with GWR

-The railway remained independent for just over 7 years until the line was amalgamated with the Great Western Railway (GWR) on 29 July 1862, the GWR operated the railway from then on until the nationalisation of Britain's railways in 1948; the line then became part of the Western Region of British Railways until its final closure.
+The Hereford, Ross and Gloucester Railway remained independent for just over seven years until the line was amalgamated with the Great Western Railway (GWR) on 29 July 1862 by the passing of the Great Western, Hereford, Ross and Gloucester, and Ely Valley Railways Act 1862 (25 & 26 Vict. c. cxcvi).

+The GWR operated the railway from then on until the nationalisation of Britain's railways in 1948; the line then became part of the Western Region of British Railways until its final closure.